-The Telfer School of Management is one of only 2 business schools in Canada and one of less than 50 business schools in the world to have achieved the triple crown of accreditations.
+The Telfer School of Management is one of only 2 business schools in Canada and in the top 1% of business schools in the world to have achieved the triple crown of accreditations.

 International business school accreditations ensure that students are receiving a top quality education.
 An accredited institution attracts not only higher quality students but it also provides great research opportunities, and allows for global recognition.